anbox-cloud/discourse-docs/howto/monitor/collect-metrics.md

 This example implementation provides a starting point for a monitoring stack that can be used to gather metrics with [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and [Prometheus](https://prometheus.io/) and access them through [Grafana](https://grafana.com/).

+[note type="information" status="Important"]This reference implementation is provided for demonstration purposes only.
+It does not cover all aspects that you should consider for a production-level solution (for example, high availability).[/note]

 In this setup, every LXD cluster node runs a Telegraf instance that gathers the machine metrics.
 All Anbox containers that exist on the node also report their metrics to the Telegraf instance.

-Prometheus gathers the metrics that are collected by the different Telegraf instances and combines them with the metrics provided directly by AMS.
-You can access, query and visualise the full metrics data through Grafana.
+Prometheus gathers the metrics provided by the different sources (the Telegraf instances, AMS, Anbox Stream Gateway and NATS) and stores them in its time series database.
+You can then access, query and visualise the full metrics data through Grafana.

 ![Architecture for collecting metrics](../../images/collect-metrics.png)